polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

         -   The remaining components of the Mortgage Application are deployed to Azure Stack Hub integrated system in the FT datacenters in Dallas, TX and Chicago, IL, respectively.
 The first of them constitutes the production instance, while the second serves as the disaster recovery site.
 The resiliency of the database tier is implemented by using SQL Server Always On Availability Group containing the Web App DB and Customer Data databases and configured with the asynchronous-commit mode.
 Due to the asynchronous nature of the replication and the potential for data loss, a failover between them involves a manual action.
 As part of failover, you need to update the Traffic Manager profile by enabling the secondary endpoint and disabling the primary one.
 Alternatively, you might change their relative priority.
 Keep in mind that Traffic Manager automatically fails back by default.
 For example, suppose the primary region is priority 1 and the secondary is priority 2.
 After a failover, set the primary region to priority 3, to prevent automatic failback.
 When you are ready to switch, back, update the priority to 1.

-1. Describe the approach that will allow Contoso to expand its business to Canada, including provisions that account for data residency and for business intelligence requirements.
+1. Describe the approach that will allow Contoso to implement the Mortgage Application web app in Canada, including provisions that account for data residency and for business intelligence requirements.

     Implementing the Mortgate Application in Canada involves provisioning the same set of resources which will reside on the Azure Stack Hub integrated system in the FT datacenter in Dallas, TX and in the corresponding Azure-based environment in South Central US.
 To accomplish this, Contoso will leverage availability of the FT datacenter in Toronto, ON along with Canada Central Azure region.

-Traffic Manager
+    In order to make the customer data available for the ERP and CRM systems, the proposed solution will rely on transactional replicaton with column-based filters and the subscriber located on a Windows Server 2019 VMs running SQL Server 2019 hosted in the FT datacenter in Dallas, TX.

-Snapshot replication
+    Azure Traffic Manager parent profile will rely on the Geographic routing method to direct requests to country-specific instance of the Mortgage Application web app.
+Within the web app interface, customers will have the option to explicitly select the country-specific version of the app.

 1. Determine which identity provider and which identity topology you will use to facilitate authentication and authorization of the Azure Stack Hub environment.